 A nation known for its hospitality, the survey revealed that UK consumers still value seamless service and a warm welcome above all else when it comes to their views of a luxury hotel, with a third rating this the top factor.
 Just 14% of people preferred a bedroom that is modern and laden with technology and just one in 10 felt that a turn-down service played a vital part in the experience when looking for an ideal hotel snooze.

-Jason Miller, CLEAN Chief Executive Officer, commented on the findings: “Having been established for 130 years this year, CLEAN is totally immersed in the business of linen and laundry.
+CLEAN's Chief Executive Officer, commented on the findings: “Having been established for 130 years this year, CLEAN is totally immersed in the business of linen and laundry.
 The hospitality industry has long been one of our biggest markets and we wanted to understand more about consumers’ attitudes and behaviours towards hotels stays.
 The industry has changed a huge amount in the last 10 years and having this insight not only helps us to understand what people expect from a hotel but it helps our customers and the wider industry to look at consumer behaviours on a bigger scale.”